luiscarlin/android-dev-practice/README.md

 ## View

-- very light (No logic here)
+- very light (no logic here)
-- informs VM about user actions
+- informs ViewModel about ui changes
-- has reference to ViewModel
-- consumes data from ViewModel
-- it observes the ViewModel for changes in data to present
+- is subscribed to ViewModel and consumes data from it to update ui

 ## ViewModel

-- exposes stream of data to the View
+- exposes stream of data through observables
-- uses Model to get/save data
+- uses Model to get/update data
 - has no reference to the View
 - broadcasts data and doesn't care who listens

 ## Model

+- in charge of data and business logic
-- abstracts data source
+- expose data through observables